Corrected generalized cross-validation for finite ensembles of penalized estimators: Background

-For the sake of brevity, we will omit the dependency on $\{ I_{m} \}_{m\in[M]}$ for the ensemble estimator and simply write $\tbeta_M$ when it is clear from the context.
+Though it is possible to extend the analysis by using unequal weights for the ensemble estimator \eqref{eq:def-M-ensemble}, we focus on the equal-weighted ensemble estimator for simplicity; see \Cref{rmk:unequal-weight} for more discussion.
+For brevity, we will omit the dependency on $\{ I_{m} \}_{m\in[M]}$ for the ensemble estimator and simply write $\tbeta_M$ when it is clear from the context.
 By the linearity property of the trace operator, the degrees of freedom of the ensemble estimator can be easily shown to be the average of the individual degrees of freedom:

 We assess the performance of the $M$-ensemble predictor $\tbeta_{M}$ via conditional squared prediction risk:

 where $(\bx_0, y_0)$ is an independent test point sampled from the same distribution as the training dataset $(\bX, \by)$.
 Note that the conditional risk $R_{M}$ is a scalar random variable that depends on both the dataset $(\bX, \by)$ and the random samples $\{I_{m}: m\in [M]\}$.
 Our goal is to construct estimators for $R_M$ that work for all choices of ensemble sizes $M$.